dataViz-UCSDGuardian/sports_performance/README.md

 * Women's Baseball: http://www.ucsdtritons.com/SportSelect.dbml?DB_OEM_ID=5800&SPID=2342&SPSID=29937&DB_OEM_ID=5800
 * Women's Volleyball: http://www.ucsdtritons.com/SportSelect.dbml?DB_OEM_ID=5800&SPID=2334&SPSID=31944&DB_OEM_ID=5800

-####Process
+#####Process
+1. Data was found on the UCSD sport website under the schedule tab for each team.
-1. Data was taken from the UCSD sports website, and only CCAA games were included.
+1. Data was scrapped from the site using beautiful soup library.
+Scrapper information is found under data_scraper folder
-2.
-1.
+1. Four members of the team each took a sport, and worked on making the visualizations individually.
+Different metrics were used for different teams.
+1. Final product can be found on the website here: